 Torn to pieces by female talk show hosts on national TV, Nick’s misogyny toward the weaker sex is almost understandable somehow as he admits to being “So sick of being picked on by women.”
-The movie’s structure permits us to see his side of the story as well and understand his resentment toward his wife and why he would delve into a relationship with a ardent young student over whom he could exert his dominance.
-When her wealthy parents-in-law hijack his lackadaisical manhunt, Nick ends up trailing around after them like an obedient dog and we see the basic dynamics of his relationship to them, in which he was never considered good enough for their daughter.
-His incompetence at heading the investigation just exacerbates the general view of him as an inept and ineffectual.
+The movie’s structure permits us to see his side of the story as well and understand his resentment toward his wife and why he would delve into a relationship with an ardent young student over whom he could exert his dominance.
+When his wealthy parents-in-law hijack his lackadaisical manhunt, Nick ends up trailing around after them like an obedient dog and we see the basic dynamics of his relationship to them, in which he was never considered good enough for their daughter.
+His incompetence at heading the investigation just exacerbates the general view of him as inept and ineffectual.

 Slapping a dopey smile on his face at the insistence of his legal representation to make him appear more socially affable, Nick, who seems the most moral of the leading characters relatively speaking, comes to accept the fact that whoever controls public opinion rules the world.
 Fighting back with Amy’s same weapons, he goes on national TV to plead his case before the public after the black eye his uncaring actions had given him threatened to undermine his pleas of innocence.
-Nick proves himself at least equal to Amy in his ability to manipulate the public.
+Nick proves himself at least equal to Amy in his ability to manipulate the media.
 He even manages to pull the wool over Amy’s eyes with a televised confessional inducing her to believe that he’s contrite.
 Claiming he’d gone on air to beg her to save his life, telling her what she wanted to hear, it’s incredible that a woman this savvy about projecting a false image for the public could be so thoroughly taken in.
 The supreme irony is that Amy proves as susceptible as the rest of us sheep to the mass media’s lies and false representation.
 She’s as transfixed by Nick’s coming clean on national TV as the gullible viewers he intended to sway to his side, recognizing a kindred spirit in his ease at manipulating media.

 Once this couple discovers the real person behind their spouse’s false façade their ardor for one another cools in proportion to the disintegrating ideal.
 Kirk Baxter’s editing smoothly segues between the beginning of the affair and the end, searching for the root cause of why it all went so sour.
 Gone Girl gives us a satisfyingly cyclical feeling of closure, like an ouroboros eating its own tail, beginning by counting from the first day of Amy disappearance then, following her return, resetting the date stamp at the bottom of the screen to Day One, indication that turnabout is fair play.
 As penultimate proof of how looks can deceive, this man twice his wife’s size huddles behind locked doors in a house of horrors the public has been led to believe is a dream home, as scared of her as her diary entries claimed she had been of him, now that he knows what she’s capable of.